Gin-Quin/benchmark-postgres-surrealdb-myrocks-cratedb/README.md

 - Node with better-sqlite-3 seems faster than Bun's SQLite for writing and picking specific values to database, but Bun's SQLite is extremely fast to scan the database.
 - Surreal offers an awesome developer experience.
 The documentation is very clear, the installation super smooth, and the SDKs as well as the query language are great.
 It's 3 times better than Postgres for writing documents separately, but 3 to 6 times slower to read these documents.
 Might be a good alternative for write-intensive projects.
 - Except for Postgres, the other databases are bad for migration.
 Migrating a database means transforming the structure of a table.
 If you opt for a NoSQL database, you should use "soft migrations" (migrating a document when the document is loaded) rather than "hard migration" (migrating all documents at once).

+### Convex

+I also tested the performances of the [Convex](https://www.convex.dev/) database.
+The performances were extremely poor, especially for small simultaneous and independants reads and writes.
+It also crashes when too many simultaneous writes and reads are run.
+It has been tested on a local server, so latency is not an excuse.

+Convex has an awesome DX, especially for those that are used to Typescript, but it's not suitable for projects with heavy workloads.
+It's ideal for B2B SAAS that don't have too many customers and hobby projects.

+Although it's worth to note that in opposition to other databases, Convex offers built-in reactivity.